-StratusOnMaestro Studio Solo
+StratusOnMaestro Studio Ensemble

 We get to interact on a regular basis with an international, multicultural audience, even here in the US.
 One common theme that we almost constantly notice is that customers want to be able to cater to their own community in a manner that shows respect to their culture, using their culture's native language.
 Even though everyone and their neighbor are pretty fluent in English these days, culture remains something one cannot, and should not, ignore.
 It's their DNA.
 As a multicultural company ourselves, we know that all too well.